Here’s What Your Favorite Dog Breed Says About Your Personality

 Can't imagine life without a Labrador, or obsessed with your French Bulldog?
 Here's what studies and experts say your favorite dog breed says about your personality.

 “These owners are outgoing and open to trying new things,” says Theresa Viestro, AKC representative for Labrador Retrievers.
 And if they’re anything like their dogs, these owners are also very popular.
-The Labrador Retriever was just ranked the most popular dog breed of 2019, the last year that statistics are available, by the American Kennel Club.
+The Labrador Retriever was ranked the most popular dog breed of 2019, the last year that statistics are available, by the American Kennel Club.
 If Labs have a little too much fur for your taste, check out these hairless dog breeds that will keep your sniffles at bay.

 Toy dog lovers: Agreeable and conscientious

-Owners of toy dogs, such as Chihuahuas and Yorkshire terriers, were more agreeable, conscientious and open to new experiences, according to 2012 British survey of 1,000 participants.
+Owners of toy dog breeds, such as Chihuahuas and Yorkshire terriers, were more agreeable, conscientious, and open to new experiences, according to a 2012 British survey of 1,000 participants.
 “Openness to new experiences is sometimes lumped in with intelligence,” study author Lance Workman, a psychologist at Bath Spa University, told Good Morning America.
-“There’s this view that people who own toy dogs are air heads, so this was quite nice to see.”
+“There’s this view that people who own toy dogs are airheads, so this was quite nice to see.”

 Beagle lovers: Emotionally stable

 If you like Beagles or other hound dogs, that same survey says you might be more emotionally stable or levelheaded.
 But that doesn’t mean quiet or shy.
 Mary Cummings, the AKC rep for beagles, says that this breed is very outgoing and active.
-Beagles are very family friendly; they enjoy spending as much time as possible with their owners.
+Beagles are very family-friendly; they enjoy spending as much time as possible with their owners.
 “If my beagle were a person, she’d be a kindergarten teacher,” Cummings said.
-(This is how your pet is making you smarter, stronger, and more resistant to stress.)
+If you live in a small space, check out these apartment dogs that don’t require so much room.